techfolios/template-old/essays/SoftwareEngineering.md

 ## **Development Environments**
 The way that your development environment is configured can sometimes make all the difference to the efficiency and ease at which you work at.
+Knowing which IDE's work best with certain languages will help when forming your development environment.
+By narrowing down your search, you can take a closer look at a couple of IDE's to decide which one you are more comfortable with, rather than skimming over all the IDE's that are out there.